min2bro/Flask_Tuts/README.md

 `flask run`

 12. Again, visit http://127.0.0.1:5000 in the browser and try out the search.
 Feel free to use your own query but for a consistent comparison, try entering `kentucky` in the name field, `10451` in the zip field, and `5` in the radius field then clicking `Submit`.
-Now, the greater number of results isn't totally due to Atlas Search's superioirity for the search use case, though one could argue.<sup>1</sup>
+Now, the greater number of results isn't totally due to Atlas Search's superioirity for the search use case, though one could argue.<sup>1</sup> If you want to be underwhelmed, `git checkout regex_version` and try it again.

 Try the `kentucke` search again.
 This, time, all the same results show up as in the previous correctly spelled search.
 That's because of the fuzzy parameter for the text operator.